fabianschuiki/llhd/LANGUAGE.md

 #### Storage Element (`reg`)

-    %result = reg T %init, [%value <mode>, Tt %trigger], ...
-    %result = reg T %init, [%value <mode>, Tt %trigger if Tg %gate], ...
+    reg T$ %signal, [%value, <mode> %trigger], ... reg T$ %signal, [%value, <mode> %trigger if %gate], ...

-The `reg` instruction provides a storage element with an initial value `%init`.
+The `reg` instruction provides a storage element which drives its output onto `%signal`.
 The storage element transitions to a new `%value` when the corresponding trigger (given by a value and mode) fires, and optionally if a gating condition is true.
 It may only be used inside an entity.

 - `T` is the type of the stored value.
-- `%init` is the initial value.
-Must be of type `T`.
+- `%signal` is the signal that carries the stored value.
+Must be of type `T$`.
 - Each comma-separated triple following the initial value specifies a storage trigger:
     - `%value` is the value to be stored in the register.
 Must be of type `T` or `T$`.
     - `<mode>` is the trigger mode and may be one of the following: